18 Quiet Dogs That Don’t Bark (Too Much)

 Quiet dog breed #13: Rhodesian Ridgeback

 You can identify a Rhodesian Ridgeback by the stripe of hair growing backward on its spine.
 Another feature they have is that they are among the list of calm dog breeds.
 They were bred to track down lions in Africa but never kill them.
 They still have a very strong prey drive and are very independent.
+If you’re looking for a pup that will be totally devoted to your comfort, read up on the best emotional support dogs that will stand by you.

 Quiet dog breed #14: Saint Bernard

 Originally from Switzerland, the affectionate and loyal Saint Bernard is known for its growth from puppy to full size quickly.
 Their droopy lips produce more drooling than barking, and they tend to be serious and protective of their family.
 “In general, they are on the quiet side, barking to alert the group to an intruder, or possibly to demand attention from a family member,” says Jim Lessenberry, animal behaviorist at Animal Learning Systems.
+For even more cuteness, check out these dogs that look like bears.

 Quiet dog breed #15: Chow Chow